cgbuen/chatbot/README.md

 - Spotify API (for currently playing song)
 - Twitch API (for followers, bits, and subs)
-- Nintendo / Splatoon API (for gear, ranks, and other stats)
+- Splatoon API (for gear, ranks, and other stats)
+- Animal Crossing: New Horizons API (for player/island info, as well as live keyboard inputs)
 - Your own local machine (for chat game stats, uptime, and other possible hardcoded data)